-Between 2004 and 2013, cancer mortality rates in Clark County decreased from 198.6 to 170.0 deaths per 100,000 persons.
-This compares favorably to other U.S. counties, and is close to
+Cancer mortality rates in Clark County decreased from 191.8 to 165.6 deaths per 100,000 population between 2004 and 2014.
+This compares favorably to other U.S. counties, and is close to meeting the Healthy People 2020 (HP 2020) target of 161.4 deaths per 100,000 persons.
+Non-Hispanic White residents had higher cancer mortality rates than other groups in recent years.12

-Between 2004 and 2013, mortality rates from chronic lower respiratory diseases have been relatively stable.
-Non-Hispanic Whites have consistently experienced the highest mortality rates.
-However, between 2011 and 2013, non-Hispanic Black mortality rates have increased significantly from 27.4 to 49.0 deaths per 100,000 persons.12
+Mortality rates from chronic lower respiratory diseases have been relatively stable between 2004-2014.
+While non-Hispanic Whites tended to have the highest mortality rates due to chronic lower respiratory diseases, rates in non-Hispanic Blacks increased substantially from 2011 to 2014.12

-Since 2004, mortality rates from cerebrovascular diseases have decreased.
-However in examining 2012 data, it was shown that4.2% of Clark County Medicare beneficiaries were treated for stroke.3 This is higher than the U.S. county median rate of 3.4% with higher incidence rates noted among non-Hispanic Black and Asian/Pacific Islander residents.12
+Mortality rates from cerebrovascular diseases have generally decreased.
+However, in 2014, 3.9% of Clark County Medicare beneficiaries were treated for stroke.3 This is higher than the U.S. county median rate of 3.3%, with higher incidence rates noted among non-Hispanic Black and Asian/Pacific Islander residents.^{3,12}

-Between 2004 and 2013, Clark County diabetes mortality rates were relatively stable.
-The mortality rate is highest for non-Hispanic Black residents compared to other racial/ethnic groups.
-12 In a review of Clark County Medicare beneficiaries, hospitalization rates due to long-term complications of diabetes indicate opportunities for improved diabetes management.
-3
+Diabetes mortality rates were relatively stable over the past decade in Clark County, with non-Hispanic Black residents at higher risk.12 Among Clark County Medicare beneficiaries, hospitalization rates due to long-term complications of diabetes were higher than national comparisons, indicating opportunities for improved diabetes management.3

-In 2012, 17.2% of Clark County Medicare beneficiaries were treated for chronic kidney disease.
-While this percentage is declining, it remains high when compared to other U.S. counties.
-As with many other chronic diseases, non-Hispanic Black residents experienced much higher mortality rates than other populations.3
+In 2014, 18.8% of Clark County Medicare beneficiaries were treated for chronic kidney disease, which is high compared to other U.S. counties.
+As with many other chronic diseases, non-Hispanic Black residents experienced much higher mortality risks than other populations.3